-Snooki Admits Feeling ‘Miserable’ As Baby Number Three Approaches
+Snooki Admits Feeling ‘Miserable’ As Baby No. 3 Approaches

 E!
 News further chronicles a previous interview from Snooki.
 She had called her third pregnancy “the worst.”
 For this mother, running around two children while pregnant was leaving no time for “rest or sleep.”
 Snooki made it clear that she wanted her third baby to arrive soon.
 She did, however, voice her excitement.

-Snooki currently features of Jersey Shore: Family Vacation.
+Snooki currently features on Jersey Shore: Family Vacation.
 Fans wishing to stay up-to-date on Snooki’s baby news can follow her on Instagram.